 In addition, you'll occasionally see instruments shaped like autoharps without chord bars described as autoharps in product listings.
 Most of them are built by companies like Rhythm Band that make inexpensive music instruments for school children.
 Some are built by toy companies.
 A few are actually antique "lap psalteries" or "zithers" or other legitimate musical instruments.
 But they're are not autoharps.
 In fact, an instrument that started out as an autoharp but is missing its chord bars is not an autoharp in any meaningful sense of the word.
 It's those long bars with the felt under them that makes autoharps, er, autoharps.

-Schmidt applied the term "autoharp" to the button-operated devices he invented, and soon the term was synonomous with his products.
-The company registered the trademark "autoharp," and controlled it for decades.
-But eventually that was challenged, and what the Oscar Schmidt company owns today is actually the Autoharp logo in the little box.
+Zimmerman applied the term "autoharp" to the button-operated devices he invented.
+When Oscar Schmidt took over operations, his company registered the trademark "autoharp," and controlled it for decades.
+But eventually that was challenged, since the term "autoharp" actually predates the Zimmerman models.
+What the Oscar Schmidt company owns today is actually the Autoharp logo in the fancy script.

 For decades, Oscar Schmidt had no real competition and, consequently, no reason to improve their instruments.
 Frankly, there are very few significant differences between autoharps they produced in 1900 and autoharps they produced in 1967.
 Almost all pre-1968 autoharps are classified as "Type A" because they share the same general construction.
 Most of the Type A autoharps people ask me about have no particular collectors' value, because they are so common.
 Even if they are in excellent condition, chances are they need new strings and felts - and that's not trivial.
 If you can change the strings and replace the felts yourself, you can probably get by with $80- $100 worth of supplies.
 If you are going to pay someone else to do it, $150 is a fair rate for all the work it will take - on top of the cost of strings and felts.